 All in all, the lessons offer a fantastic range of content.

 You will definitely improve your reading, listening and comprehension skills as well as further your understanding of Portuguese grammar and Brazilian culture.

 The lessons certainly progress in terms of difficulty and are well thought out in terms of content, grammar and what you are meant to achieve from them.

 A consistent problem though is that writing plays only a small part in all of the lessons.

 There is also no way to connect with other students and speaking only features if you pay for the Premium Plus plan.

 I’d suggest students visit italki both for writing and speaking practice.
-There is a notebooks section where you can, for free, submit writing samples and get feedback from Native Portuguese speakers.
+There is a Community section where you can submit writing samples and get feedback from Native Portuguese speakers for free.

-In addition, you’ll find tons of people interested in language exchanges, and lots of teachers offering lessons, often for less than $10/hour.
+In addition, you’ll find tons of people interested in language exchanges, and lots of teachers offering lessons, often for less than $10-$15/hour.

-That being said, I do think the range of content on PortugesPod101 is very useful and well worth exploring.
+That being said, I do think the range of content on PortugesePod101 is very useful and well worth exploring.

 The prices vary significantly depending on the plan and duration